natancox/stardog-docs/src/docs/groovy.html.md

 As of version 2.1.3, Stardog-Groovy can be included via "com.complexible.stardog:stardog-groovy:2.1.3" from Maven central.
 Note that you must run "mavenInstall" to get the Stardog client dependencies into your local repository.
 Using the embedded server with Stardog Groovy is not supported in 2.1.2, due to conflicts of the asm library for various third party dependencies.
 If you wish to use the embedded server with similar convenience APIs, please try [Stardog Spring](http://docs.stardog.com/spring/).
 Also 2.1.3 and beyond of Stardog-Groovy no longer requires the use of the Spring framework.

+The Stardog-Groovy version always matches the Stardog release, e.g. for Stardog 2.2.2 use stardog-groovy-2.2.2.

 ## Overview

 Groovy for Stardog <t>springVersion</t> provides a set of Groovy API